omkar-shelke25/ckad-killercoda/monkey.d.luffy-rbac/intro.md

 # CKAD: RBAC Configuration for Deployments

-Practice configuring ServiceAccounts, Roles, and RoleBindings to grant Deployments permission to access Kubernetes API resources.
+Practice configuring **ServiceAccounts**, **Roles**, and **RoleBindings** to grant Kubernetes Deployments permission to query the API server.

-In this scenario, you'll configure proper RBAC so that a Deployment's Pods can list Deployments in their namespace.
+In this scenario, two Deployments in the `one-piece` namespace are logging RBAC errors because their ServiceAccounts lack the correct permissions.
+Your job is to fix both.

 Click **Start Scenario** to begin.